syncfusion-content/xamarin.android-docs/xamarin-android/SfRadialMenu/GettingStarted.md

 # Getting Started

-This section explains you the steps required to configure the SfRadialMenu control in a real-time scenario and provides a walk-through on some of the customization features available in the SfRadialMenu control.
+This section explains the steps required to configure the SfRadialMenu control in a real-time scenario and provides a walk-through on some of the customization features available.

 ## Referencing Essential Studio components in your solution